geekq/workflow-activerecord/README.md

 Changelog
 ---------

-* test build with Ruby 2.6
+### New in the version 4.1.3

 * retire Ruby 2.3 and Rails 4.1 since this Ruby version has reached end of life
+* add build for Rails 6.0 beta, Ruby 2.6
+* fix #4 ruby-graphiz warnings

 ### New in the version 4.1.0